joshajohnson/WTFpga/README.md

 If you want to have a go at building your own board, let me know and we can organise a time.

-**NOT DONE YET!** Once you have the software installed and hardware in hand, follow the Getting to Blinky section in the manual to ensure everything is working in advance of the workshop.
+Once you have the software installed and hardware in hand, follow the Getting to Blinky section in the manual to ensure everything is working in advance of the workshop.

 This workshop is a work in progress so any questions, comments, or pull requests are more than welcome for anything big or small.